confidential-containers/confidential-containers/CONTRIBUTING.md

 that explains the changes.
 You might also try to break large contributions into smaller steps.

+Any new feature must be accompanied by new unit tests.

 ### Making a Pull Request

 If you aren't familiar with Git or the GitHub PR workflow, take a look at [this section](https://github.com/kata-containers/community/blob/main/CONTRIBUTING.md#github-workflow)